DataDog/apps/docs/en/design-guidelines.md

 * Modals should be responsive with no horizontal scrolling and the most important information above the fold.
 * Modals can have vertical scrolling.
 * Modals can have multiple views but the user must confirm each view as part of a linear flow with a clear back button.
-* Don’t display a modal within a modal.
+* Don’t display a modal within a modal or atop another modal.
 * Clicks that trigger other side panels, modals, or external pages to open should always be paired with a clear call to action.
-* Use a clear signifier if a link pushes a user to an external page.
+* Use a clear signifier if a link pushes a user to an external page. e.g. An external link icon.
 * Use the bottom footer of the modal to communicate actions the user can take on the task.
 * Have clear delineations between steps in the flow.
 * Communicate to the user fields that are required vs optional.